Skip to content

 How can I lower my biological age?

-According to experts, being a non-smoker can extend life by up to 12 years compared to smoking.
-Sport and exercise would potentially extend life by 8 years.
-Further measures include a calorie-reduced diet (e.g.B the fasting), a healthy BMI between 18.5 and 22.5 and according to a study Paradoxically, so does consuming half a glass of wine because of the polyphenols it contains.
+According to experts, the non-smoker's life compared to smoking, can extend life by up to 12 years. sports and exercise would potentially extend life by 8 years.
+Further measures include a low-calorie diet (e.g. the Fast), a healthy BMI between 18.5 and 22.5 and, paradoxically, according to a study, also the consumption of half a glass of wine due to the polyphenols it contains.

 For powder fans and capsule lovers - Trans-Resveratrol from MoleQlar is there for everyone.

-Rejuvenation á la Bryan Johnson
+Rejuvenation à la Bryan Johnson

 Did you know?
-Blood for rejuvenation - this questionable method was tested on mice by scientists from Harvard and Duke University.
-The bloodstreams of young mice were connected to those of older mice – also known in technical jargon as parabiosis .
-It was shown for the first time that in addition to improved stem cell function, increased cognitive performance, and the epigenetic age of the old mice could also be reduced.
-This led to the old mice living longer and being in better health.
+Blood for rejuvenation – this questionable method was tested on mice by scientists at Harvard and Duke University.
+The bloodstreams of young mice were connected to those of older mice – in technical jargon, parabiosis For the first time, it was shown that in addition to a improved stem cell function, increased cognitive performance, and the epigenetic age of the old mice could also be reducedThis led to the old mice living longer and being in better health.
 The task of the research is now to find out which factors in the blood of the young mice are responsible for the decline in biological age.

 NAD boosters, SIRT1 activators and spermidine – how longevity molecules affect aging